rm-dr/copper/README.md

 ## TODO:

 ### Current:
+- Parallelism breaks files
+- Use console instead of crossterm?
 - Nodes ask for other nodes (ifnone)
 - Remove/rework print node
 - Buffer ALL input (even if not running)